 - Organized 3 USPA National Championships (behind the scenes; 1 at Skydive Chicago, 2 at Skydive Arizona)

-- Speaker at PIA and APF Conferences about marketing, event promotions & world records
+- Speaker at PIA and APF Conferences about marketing, event promotions, and world records

 In short, I now have 11,000+ skydives and 23 world records.
 Here’s a snapshot: